AshtonSBradley/ashtonsbradley.github.io/collections/_members/AshtonBradley.md

         quote: >
             Crispin Gardiner's Group at the Victoria University of Wellington
         description:  # this will include new lines to allow paragraphs In 2001 I moved to Wellington to start my PhD research with Crispin Gardiner on several topics in the field of ultracold gases, including anomalous segregation, and rotating Bose-Einstein condensation.
-During this time I developed the first working simulations of the Stochastic Projected Gross-Piteaveskii equation.
+During this time I developed the first working simulations of the Stochastic Projected Gross-Piteaveskii equation, and started collaborations with Murray Olsen and Blair Blakie.
       - layout : left
         title: University of Auckland
         sub_title: MSc thesis